oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 If you're using Terraform in an organization with other API integrations, you might want to fine-tune how much of the organization's total rate limit you want Terraform to consume.
 To do this, go to your Terraform application in the admin console, and move the slider on the Application Rate Limits tab there.

+# Clean Up

+If you would like to remove all resources managed by your Terraform configuration from your Okta Developer account, run the command `terraform destroy`.
+This will remove everything that you created during this workshop, so your account is a clean slate next time you want to test your code in it.

+Never run `terraform destroy` on infrastructure that you want to keep!

 # Next Steps

+In this workshop, you've taken your first steps managing Okta with Terraform.
+You've learned to create, change, import, and destroy resources, as well as refactoring and formatting your Terraform code.
+You've also begun to consider more advanced topics that you'll encounter in your Terraform journey, like config drift and API usage.

 * Learn more about Terraform in the Hashicorp docs.
 Could Terraform help you manage cloud infrastructure beyond Okta?
 * Explore other resource types in the Okta Terraform Provider docs, and try configuring them in your developer account.
 * If your organization already uses Terraform to manageinfrastructure, learn about how terraform.tfstate files and secrets are managed.
 * Follow Oktadev on Twitter and YouTube to find out about future workshops and tutorials!
+* Leave a comment to let us know what you thought about using Okta's Terraform module!
+What features would you like to learn about next?